tom-mi/iBrew/README.md

  * PYTHON: fix wireless with the same name
  * PYTHON: filter out wrong responses... of know commands??? or atleast acknowledge them, (03 responses)
  * PYTHON: Beverages should be able to override keepwarm time... xCLI/REST
- * CLI: make on/off true/false universal with string_to_bool
- * CLI: Fix Simulation command and relay...
- * CLI: Currently the default values in fast mode are not initalized use slow or give all values
- * CLI: Sometimes it does not quit :-)
- * CLI: Connecting in console mode... fails sometimes, and after reconnect is had strange data... stupid threads... missing...
- * CLI: # Bug in ./iBrew slow dump calibrate 10.0.0.3
- * WEB: it also hangs if you scan wifi too much (luckily it reconnects, can not fix this)
  * WEB: Web interface
  * WEB: Auto relay when in web mode
  * WEB: API key, login
  * WEB: Settings iBrew (like blocking, patches, other stuff)
  * WEB: All REST api has no error check...
  * JAVASCRIPT: JSON Rest API
- * OTHER: Guides to Smarthome controllers
- * RELAY: `ibrew dump relay 10.0.0.99 :3081`
  * ME: hugs!

 ## LICENSE